zwxandy/wenxuanzeng.github.io/content/home/experience.md

         Responsibilities include:

         * Study Graph Neural Networks (GNN) and IP Geolocation, advised by [Prof. Fan Zhou](https://www.is.uestc.edu.cn/teachers.do?id=1121)
-        * Conduct research on GNN and IP Geolocation, and finish the paper for KDD 2022
+        * Conduct research on GNN and IP Geolocation, and finish the paper for KDD 2022 (accepted as a long oral paper)